freedomotic/fd-developer-manual/docs/source/plugins/bind-things-state-to-web-services-data.rst

 "**london**".
 The temperature value is stored into a java variable "**londonTemperature**".

-1. Specify the target thing new state in the notified event
+1. Specify the new state of the targeted thing in the notified event
 -----------------------------------------------------------

 .. code:: java